-As of December 31, 2021, the SHICC program total OPEB liability was \$1.0 billion.
+As of December 31, 2022, the SHICC program total OPEB liability was \$1.0 billion.

 The total OPEB liability is the sum of amounts needed to pay for the OPEB benefits earned by each participant as of the date of the actuarial valuation.
 A liability exists because the employers participating in the OPEB plan have committed to providing the benefit at some point in the future.
-ETF's actuary performed an actuarial valuation as of December 31, 2021, to determine the total OPEB liability for the SHICC program as of December 31, 2021.
-Based on these valuations, the total OPEB liability for the SHICC program was \$1.0 billion as of December 31, 2021, compared to \$924.0 million as of December 31, 2020.
+ETF's actuary performed an actuarial valuation as of December 31, 2022, to determine the total OPEB liability for the SHICC program as of December 31, 2022.
+Based on this valuation, the total OPEB liability for the SHICC program was \$1.0 billion as of December 31, 2022.

 The discount rate is a critical factor in calculating the total OPEB liability, and it can have a significant effect on the amount of the total OPEB liability.
 Because the assets accumulated for the SHICC program are projected to be sufficient to make all projected future benefit payments of current active and retired eligible employees, ETF used the SHICC long-term expected rate-of-return assumption, which is 6.8 percent, as the discount rate for the program.

 Increasing or decreasing the discount rate can have a significant effect on the total OPEB liability.
-For instance, a one percentage point decrease in the discount rate (5.8 percent) would increase the total OPEB liability to \$1.2 billion and a one percentage point increase in the discount rate (7.8 percent) would decrease the total OPEB liability to \$947.6 million.
+For instance, a one percentage point decrease in the discount rate (5.8 percent) would increase the total OPEB liability to \$1.2 billion and a one percentage point increase in the discount rate (7.8 percent) would decrease the total OPEB liability to \$949.4 million.

-The health care cost trend rate, which measures the rate of change in per capita health costs over time, is also significant in the calculation of the total OPEB liability.
-A one percentage point increase in the health care cost trend rate increases the total OPEB liability to \$1.1 billion, and a one percentage point decrease in the health care cost trend rate decreases the total OPEB liability to \$974.4 million.
+The healthcare cost trend rate, which measures the rate of change in per capita health costs over time, is also significant in the calculation of the total OPEB liability.
+A one percentage point increase in the healthcare cost trend rate increases the total OPEB liability to \$1.1 billion, and a one percentage point decrease in the healthcare cost trend rate decreases the total OPEB liability to \$976.4 million.